linabat/fairness-application/README.md

 We then looked at real world data where the the sensitive and observed labels are binary values.
 For this portion, we looked 3 common datasets used to explore fairness applications: UCI Adults, German Credit Scores, and Compas.

 Let's start by looking at the results for the **UCI adults dataset**.
-You can find this dataset[here](https://archive.ics.uci.edu/dataset/2/adult).
+You can find this dataset [here](https://archive.ics.uci.edu/dataset/2/adult).
 **To retrieve results for UCI Adults**
     -Run in terminal
    ```bash